faridmmz/Recommender-System-and-RAG/README.md

 The assistant is primed with a **system prompt** to enforce consistency and expertise:

+> **SYSTEM PROMPT**
+> ```
-SYSTEM: You are a helpful, respectful and honest assistant and expert of game-related products.
+> You are a helpful, respectful and honest assistant and expert of game-related products.
 You know that your goal is to provide accurate, useful, and friendly recommendations for gamers, whether they are looking for hardware, consoles, accessories, or games.
+> ```

 This ensures responses are **gaming-focused** and aligned with the needs of the target audience.